christo/loquacious/README.md

 Recording of user behaviour for later quality control review, automated testing and possible future training.

+### Self Image

+Use image-to-text to describe the character's self-image and construct a story and some comments about it.

 ### Sentiment Analysis

 * From pose-estimation